Long before the start of the story, ecological disaster drove humanity undersea, or underground, or into space, away from a ravaged Earth

-- Inverted in Tengen Toppa Gurren Lagann: Simon, Kamina and Yoko manage to escape to the surface... only to find a dangerous land of beastmen causing trouble with their Ganmen.
-Of course, that inspires Kamina to conquer the Surface.This has something to do with Lordgenome wiping all spiral life off the surface of the planet and repopulating it with less capable non-spiral lifeforms.
+- Inverted because the trio escape to the surface only to find a dangerous land of beastmen causing trouble with their Ganmen.
+It has something to do with Lordgenome wiping all spiral life off the surface of the planet and repopulating it with less capable non-spiral lifeforms.
 Beastmen CAN'T evolve since they lack DNA which is also literally why they can't use Spiral Power.
 Except for Viral, who becomes badass enough to use spiral power anyways.

-- This trope is played a little bit, as this is exactly the kind of world Kamina wanted to live in.
+- Played straight for Kamina personally because a dangerous frontier is exactly the kind of world he wanted to live in.

 - Megazone23 Part 3 has one city in the whole world, unsurprisingly named Eden.
 Though after meeting the computer AIs Eve and Adam in the first two parts, it's hardly surprising.